 The whole back

-It is hard for any of us to wash our own back, so show your kids how to use a back scrubber or wash cloth to reach all areas.
+It is hard for any of us to wash our own back.
+Show your kids how to use a back scrubber or wash cloth to reach all areas.

 Belly, arms, and legs